Svenson84/Solax-X1-mini-RS485-WiFi-Stick/README.md

 └─────────┘              └─────────────┘           └─────────────────┘
 ```

+### Modification of WEMOS D1 mini board
+Serial resistors for TX and RX on the Wemos D1 mini have been removed.
+Remark: I am not sure if it is mandatory to remove thoses resistors.
+In the beginning i had troubles to get the RS485 working, so i removed thoses resistors and never tested again with populated resistors!

+Be careful: if you remove thoses resistors, a flashing/programming via USB interface of the WEMOS D1 mini is not possible anymore.
+You have to flash the software before removing of the resistors.
+With flashing the software, also a Over-The-Air  (OTA) will be flashed.
+Then it is still possible to flash an update via OTA if the resistors have been removed.

 ### Modification of RS485 board
 I was not able to find a RS485 board, that was using the MAX3485 (3.3V version) instead of the regular MAX485 (5V version).
 It might work also with the MAX485, but i used only the MAX3485 - without any issues all the time.